-- MAT is the use of medications, in combination with counseling and behavioral therapies, to provide a wholepatient approach to the treatment of substance use disorders (SAMHSA) - MAT is clinically driven with a focus on individualized patient care. - Research shows that when treating substance-use disorders, a combination of medication and behavioral therapies is most successful.
+- MAT is the use of medications, in combination with counseling and behavioral therapies, to provide a wholepatient approach to the treatment of substance use disorders (SAMHSA) - MAT is clinically driven with a focus on individualized patient care. - Research shows that when treating substance-use disorders, a combination of medication and behavioral therapies is most successful, particularly for alcohol and opiate related substance use disorders.